SiaFoundation/siad/doc/Merge Requests.md

 ## WIP Merge Requests
 Gitlab allows the use of the `WIP:` prefix in the title of the merge request.
 This `WIP:` prefix is blocking and will not allow the merge request to be merged until it is removed.
-Developers should use this prefix to informed reviewers that the merge request is still under development and should not be reviewed.
-The `WIP:` prefix is also automatically added when a merge request is created from an issue so as the case of follow ups from previous merge requests.
+Developers should use this prefix to inform reviewers that the merge request is still under development and should not be reviewed.
+The `WIP:` prefix is also automatically added when a merge request is created from an issue as in the case of follow ups from previous merge requests.
 This allows the developer to make the initial changes and have the follow up merge request staged until the initial merge request is merged.

-To keep the list of open merge request down, it is advised to use the `WIP:` prefix sparingly.
-The majority of development should be done locally and most merge requests should to created ready for review.
+To keep the list of open merge requests down, it is advised to use the `WIP:` prefix sparingly.
+The majority of development should be done locally and most merge requests should be created ready for review.